Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Professional medical treatment requires at least one 1 hour, a doctor and proper clinical instruments.
 Heals 1 HP and removes the Dying condition.

+**Dying**: If you do not receive professional medical treatment within 1 hour, you must make a CON save.
+If you fail, make another death save.

 #### Death Table

 | d10 | Result |